Deep Learning-Based Rate-Splitting Multiple Access for Reconfigurable Intelligent Surface-Aided Tera-Hertz Massive MIMO: Introduction

 This paper proposes a DL-based RSMA precoding scheme and the associated DL-based CSI acquisition scheme for RIS-aided Tera-Hertz massive MIMO-OFDM systems.
 The main contributions of this paper are summarized as follows:

-\begin{itemize} \item For passive precoding at the RIS, we propose a RIS reflecting network (RRN) based on the emerging Transformer structure \cite{Transformer,VIT} in DL to design the RIS reflecting matrix.
-Numerical results show that the proposed RRN can achieve satisfactory performance of the achievable rate. \end{itemize}
+\begin{itemize} \item For passive precoding at the RIS, we propose a RIS reflecting network (RRN) based on the emerging Transformer structure \cite{Transformer,VIT} in DL to design the RIS reflecting matrix. {The proposed RRN effectively extracts the correlation features of multiple subcarriers of the MIMO-OFDM channel by using the global feature extraction capability of the Transformer, thus effectively designing a frequency-flat RIS reflecting matrix under a frequency-selective channel.} \end{itemize}

 \begin{itemize} \item We derive an AWMMSE-based precoding scheme for the RSMA digital active precoding, which can achieve high achievable rate performance under imperfect CSI wth low computational complexity.
-By combining the derived AWMMSE-based RSMA digital active precoding scheme with DL, we propose a model-driven deep unfolding active precoding network (DFAPN), where a Transformer is adopted to output the key parameters in the AWMMSE iteration. \end{itemize}
+By combining the derived AWMMSE-based RSMA digital active precoding scheme with DL, we propose a model-driven deep unfolding active precoding network (DFAPN), where a Transformer is adopted to output the key parameters in the AWMMSE iteration. {The proposed model-driven DFAPN exploits the \emph{a priori} model in the AWMMSE scheme, while further enhancing performance through DL training, thus providing good performance, interpretability, predictability and fast convergence.} \end{itemize}

 \begin{itemize} \item By adopting the achievable rate of the worst UE (ARWU) as the loss function to perform end-to-end (E2E) training of the proposed RRN and DFAPN, the proposed scheme can realize the joint optimization of the passive precoding at the RIS and the RSMA active precoding at the BS for higher ARWU performance over the state-of-the-art schemes. \end{itemize}